diityanug/game-genre-classifier/README.md

-# 🎮 Game Genre AI Classifier
+# 🎮 Game Genre Classifier

 A Full-Stack Machine Learning application designed to predict the genre of a game (Adventure, Casual, or Sport) based on its Title and Description.